 As outlined above, there are several methods by which you can reduce out-of-pocket expenses for your child's college education.
 Yet while many people are able to avoid paying the full sticker price, a college education remains a significant financial burden for many families.
 To help keep matters in perspective, keep these points in mind:

 - Getting an early start on college savings may pay off in the long run.
 The earlier you start saving, the more time your college savings portfolio will have to potentially grow.
-With money set aside, your child can make his or her college choice based on what's the best fit, rather than financial considerations only.
+With money set aside, your child can make their college choice based on what's the best fit, rather than financial considerations only.

 - It's never too late to start saving for college.
 If circumstances prevented you from saving for college while your children were young, it's not too late.
 Any amount you (and your children) can set aside now will reduce your borrowing needs and your overall cost of college.